WinterAxis/ESV-MD-Bible/The_Bible_esv/59_James/Jas_4.md

 As it is, you boast in your arrogance.
 All such boasting is evil.

 ###### 17
-So whoever knows the right thing to do and fails to do it, for him it is sin. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+So whoever knows the right thing to do and fails to do it, for him it is sin.

 ***